rehierl/abstract-properties/12-x-doctree-traversal/12-0-ordered-doctrees/2-3-summary-remarks.md

 Because of that, the embedding of a child order has the effect of reducing the amount of incomparable nodes.
-That is, the resulting tree will in general have fewer pairs of nodes for which no path can be formed that has these nodes as its endpoints.
-Based on that, the embedding of a child order can be said to push a tree order towards a total order, which is why embedding a child order into the node order of a tree can be described as **a partial extension**.
+That is, the resulting tree will in general have fewer pairs of nodes for which no path can be formed which has these nodes as its endpoints.
+Based on that, the embedding of a child order can be understood to push a tree order towards a total order, which is why the embedding of a child order into the node order of a tree can be described as **a partial extension**.

 Note that, the embedding of a child order will turn **leaf nodes**, which are no last child to a parent, into parent nodes.
 Because of that, the embedding